 Learning about FIRE makes you ask yourself all of these questions, and sometimes, that’s all it takes to realize how good you have it.

-Garth Brooks once said that “you aren’t wealthy until you have something money can’t buy.”
+Garth Brooks once said, “You aren’t wealthy until you have something money can’t buy.”

 And perhaps that’s the greatest benefit of pursuing FIRE.
-You learn that happiness and true contentment comes from within.
+You learn that happiness and true contentment come from within.
 And that, my friends, is priceless.

 Final Thoughts on 6 Reasons to Try the FIRE Movement